b4blue/b4blue.github.io/docs/notifications.md

 Product Fields {#fields}
 ----------------------------------
-Every product has different fields that show what kind of changes user can expect from a product and here, user can choose which are important.
+Every product has different fields that show what kind of changes user can expect from a product, and here, user can choose which are important.
 This granularity allows user to focus on only things that really matter, so that when notifications are sent, the data is not overwhelming.
 When these values are set, they will apply to all the items user is following.